-- 336 The L1Topo mainboard houses two big Processor FPGAs.
-The configuration of these FPGAs - is controlled from the extension mezzanine.
-To this end all signal lines required for either - master SPI mode or slave SelectMAP are routed to the mezzanine. - The baseline configuration option is SPI mode.
+- 363 The configuration of the two large processor FPGAs is controlled from the Extension - Mezzanine.
+To this end all signal lines required for either master SPI mode or slave - 365 SelectMAP are routed to the mezzanine. - The baseline configuration option is SPI mode.
 Though dual SPI mode (ie. Byte wide - configuration) is supported by this scheme, the mezzanine currently under construction will - use a single SPI flash memory chip per processor FPGA.
 The flash devices can be written - either via JTAG or via IPbus.
-The latter operation will require specific firmware and software - 343 to be written. - 344 The configuration scheme will allow for both the current production firmware and a "golden" - recovery image to be stored on the SPI flash devices.
-Whether that feature will actually be - used is as yet undecided, since the processor FPGAs can always be configured through the - mezzanine-based control FPGA, even with an erased or corrupted flash ship connected up to - 348 the processors.
+The latter operation will require specific firmware and software - 370 to be written. - 371 The configuration scheme will allow for both the current production firmware and a "golden" - 372 recovery image to be stored on the SPI flash devices.
+Whether that feature will actually be - used is as yet undecided, since the processor FPGAs can always be configured through the - mezzanine-based control FPGA, even with an erased or corrupted flash chip connected up to - 375 the processors.
 Direct JTAG configuration of the processor FPGAs is an additional option for - debug purposes.